findManishkr/QuickAPP/project_documentation_from_scratch.md

 ### deliverables of the website

 *  user can read the blog post and comment on the blog

-*  we will build admin dashboard also where , admin can publish a new blog or manage a existing
+*  we will build admin dashboard also where , admin can publish a new blog or manage a existing blog and comment.

+*  we will also integrate ai features in this project to generate the blog content.